 That’s why we’ve brought together a global team of experts who collectively bring decades of experience, both individually and as colleagues working together at several previous firms to offer our Next Evolution Options Strategies.

 NEOS ETFs aim to empower investors with portfolio building blocks to provide high income, tax efficiency, and diversification through data-driven options-based ETFs.
-Our ETFs can be purchased at most online brokerages or with access to U.S. stock exchanges.
+Our ETFs can be purchased at most online brokerages with access to U.S. stock exchanges.
 We always recommend speaking with a trusted financial professional to discuss how our ETFs may fit within your investment goals and overall objectives.